Charles Janeway: Career

 Janeway trained in basic-science research with Hugh McDevitt at Harvard, John Humphrey at the National Institute for Medical Research in England, and with Robin Coombs at Cambridge University in England.
 He completed an internal medicine internship at the Peter Bent Brigham Hospital in Boston.
 Following five years of immunology research at the National Institutes of Health in Bethesda, Md., under William E. Paul, and two years at Uppsala University in Sweden under Hans Wigzell, he joined the faculty of Yale University in 1977.
 In 1983, he was promoted to Professor of Pathology.
 In 1998, he was a founding member of the Section of Immunobiology at Yale University School of Medicine.

 Janeway was one of the leading immunologists of his generation, studying the innate immune system and the biology of T cells.
 In 1989, he predicted that activation of the adaptive immune response is controlled by the more ancient innate immune system recognizing patterns of pathogens.

 Janeway made fundamental contributions to many other areas of immunology, including co-discovery of bacterial superantigens.
 Together with Alexander Rudensky, Janeway also characterized how self antigens associate with MHC class II molecules.

 Janeway is particularly well known as the lead author of Immunobiology, a standard textbook on immunology.
 Since the 2008 publishing of its seventh edition, it has been renamed as Janeway's Immunobiology in his memory.
 He also published more than 300 scientific papers.

 Janeway also served on the board of directors of several research institutes, including the Trudeau Institute, and the Federation of American Societies for Experimental Biology.
 He was president of the American Association of Immunologists from 1997 to 1998.

 Janeway was married to H. Kim Bottomly, Ph.D., and had three daughters: Katherine A. Janeway, M.D., Hannah H. Janeway, M.D., and Megan G. Janeway, M.D.
-He died on April 12, 2003, in his home in New Haven, Connecticut.
+He died of B-cell lymphoma on April 12, 2003, in his home in New Haven, Connecticut.